JUUL Vaping Illness Lawsuit Attorneys

 If you or a loved one has used JUUL vaping products, you are likely concerned about their health effects and have questions about your legal rights.
 Rosenfeld Injury Lawyers LLC is ready to advise you on your legal options and answer your questions about pending vaping-related litigation around the United States.

 - What medical conditions have been associated with vaping?

 - What allegations have been made in the lawsuits against JUUL?

 - How can Rosenfeld Injury Lawyers help me bring a claim for a vaping-related illness?

 Why is Vaping Bad for You?

 Like tobacco products, JUUL’s “pods,” which are inserted into the e-cigarette device, contain addictive nicotine.
 They are commonly called electronic nicotine-delivery systems (ENDS).
-But unlike tobacco, their fruity, candy-like flavors and lack of unpleasant odor—the very qualities touted in JUUL’s advertising—are more likely to encourage heavy usage and give users a false sense of security.
+But unlike tobacco, their fruity, candy-like different flavors and lack of unpleasant odor—the very qualities touted in JUUL’s advertising—are more likely to encourage heavy usage and give young adults a false sense of security.
 Nicotine is believed by medical experts to be especially harmful to teenagers; the demographic JUUL is most accused of targeting, with adverse effects on brain development.

 What Medical Conditions Have Been Associated With Vaping?

 Other reported vaping / electronic cigarettes dangers have included all the following: